get-wrecked/ffmpeg-builder/README.md

 - Run `pkg-config --libs openh264` command to check if pkg config is detecting openh264 package without any errors.

-- Now in a new folder checkout and build ffmpeg with the below commands in the same bash prompt.
+- Now in a new folder checkout and build ffmpeg with the below commands.

 ```
 git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg